queencaffeine/Civitai-Image-Downloader/README.md

-This .py script is to allow you to batch download images from Civitai which has no native batch download or download all option.
+This .ipynb script is to allow you to batch download images from Civitai which has no native batch download or download all option.
 Other ways to download all your images may exist but all I can say is this one works and will be updated if it ever stops working.

 The code is for use in Google Colab and downloads your images to your Google Drive into a folder specified within the code.
 If the folder doesn't exist then it will obviously create it.
 The code has not been tested in any other way so if you try to do this locally or with another service it may fail.